Amy Williams

-Amy Joy Williams, (born 29 September 1982) is a British former skeleton racer and Olympic gold medallist.
-Originally a runner, she began training in skeleton in 2002 after trying the sport on a push-start track at the University of Bath.
-Although unable to qualify for the 2006 Winter Olympics, she was a member of the Great Britain team four years later at the 2010 Games.
-She won a gold medal, becoming the first British individual gold medallist at a Winter Olympics for 30 years and the only British medallist in those Olympics.
+Amy Joy Williams (born 29 September 1982) is a British former skeleton racer who won a gold medal at the 2010 Winter Olympics.
+After retiring from the sport in 2012, she has worked as a television presenter on The Gadget Show and Ski Sunday.

+Williams took up skeleton in 2002 after trying the sport on a push-start track at the University of Bath.
+She won a silver medal at the 2009 World Championships, and represented Great Britain at the 2010 Winter Olympics in Vancouver.
+She won the gold medal, becoming the first British individual gold medallist at a Winter Olympics for 30 years and the only British medallist at that year's Games.

 Early life and education

-Williams was born in Cambridge and brought up in Bath, being educated at Hayesfield School Technology College, Beechen Cliff School and the University of Bath.
-Her father, Ian Williams, was a professor of chemistry at the University of Bath, and her mother, Janet Williams, is a former midwife.
-Williams has a twin sister and an older brother.
+Amy Joy Williams was born on 29 September 1982 in Cambridge, and was brought up in Bath.
+She was educated at Bathwick St Mary, Hayesfield Girls' School and the University of Bath.
+Her father was a professor of chemistry at the University of Bath and her mother is a former midwife.
+Williams grew up in a house with no television or computer and was drawn to sports because they offered her the opportunity to go outside and try new things.